 Why your factory gets paid in 120 days

-Factories wait four months for payment.
-In contract manufacturing, this is accepted as normal.
-But Net-120 isn't a processing delay.
-It's a system — five structural layers stacked on top of a deliberate financial strategy.
+Factories can wait four months for payment.
+In contract manufacturing, that delay is treated as normal.
+But Net-120 is not a processing delay.
+It is five structural layers stacked on top of treasury policy.

 The five layers

 AP is doing its own optimization.
-Net-45, Net-90, Net-120 — these are treasury policy, not processing delays.
-OEMs with leverage set long payment terms to improve their days payable outstanding.
-The factory's cash becomes an interest-free loan.
+Net-45, Net-90, and Net-120 are treasury policy.
+OEMs with leverage improve days payable outstanding; the factory's cash becomes an interest-free loan.

 The stack